ReliaQualAssociates/ramstk/README.md

 ## Disclaimer

 RAMSTK attempts to use [Semantic Versioning](https://semver.org/) 2.0.0.
-Per 4, major version 0 is for initial development and anything may change at any time.
+Per spec item 4, major version 0 is for initial development and anything may change at any time.
 That is certainly the case for RAMSTK!
 Because RAMSTK is a one developer show, there is no active develop branch at the moment.
  This may change after release of 1.0.0.
 Until then, tagged releases can be used, but the `latest` tag may not work and may not be backwards-compatible.
  While major version is at 0, breaking changes will be reflected in bumps to the minor version number.
 That is, version 0.15.0 is not compatible with version 0.14.0.
-Also at this time, patch versions will not be released.
-This will change after version 1.0.0 is released.

 ## 🎨&nbsp; Features

 RAMSTK is built on the concept of modules where a module is a collection of related information and/or analyses pertinent to system development.
 The modules currently included in RAMSTK are:

+* Revision Module
+  - Usage profile
 * Function Module
   - Functional decomposition
   - Hazards analysis
+  - Failure definitions
 * Requirements Module
   - Stakeholder input prioritization
   - Requirement development